richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 draft: true
 ---

 An esteemed colleague of mine were recently talking about the concept of the 10x programmer.
 They exist in the software development industry as a whisper of mythological personas.
-To those of you who have never heard of this cliche, 10x programmers are the demi-heroes of our industry: they get massive accomplishments done with seemingly super-natural endurance and passion.
+To those of you who have never heard of this cliche, 10x programmers are the demi-heroes of our industry: they get massive accomplishments done with seemingly supernatural endurance and passion.
 Perhaps you think you are one ( or someone you know )?
 I challenge you with the question "How would you know?".
 This term is popular enough that I think it deserves attention, and I think we can improve from something vague into something concrete.

 I will argue that understanding the term 10x programmer has many uses:

-* improving the indentification valuable team members with exceptional skills
+* improving the identification valuable team members with exceptional skills
 * identifying specific actions and skills one can acquire to become a 10x programmer
 * dispelling useless ideas that distract the analysis of your team's clusters of talent

 ## Genus

 To improve this word what i'm going to do is attempt to give it a more solid definition that is logically consistent with the observed knowledge I have as a seasoned programmer.
 How should we do this?
-A useful definition should follow aristotlean structure:
+A useful definition should follow aristotelian structure:

 1. Give the word (term)
 2. Identify the group which the term belongs to (genus)